wirequery/wirequery/sdk/jvm/README.md

 | wirequery.allowedResources             | path, methods              | null    | Determines which resources are allowed to be accessed.                                                |
 | wirequery.unallowedResources           | path, methods              | null    | Determines which resources are allowed to be accessed.                                                |

-# Limitations
+## Limitations

 Current limitations include:

 - If the request body is malformed, it cannot be parsed and therefore not intercepted.
 As such, it will end up as `null` in the `context`.

-# Examples
+## Examples

-Two examples may exemplify how WireQuery can be used in a Spring Boot project.
+The following examples demonstrate how WireQuery can be used within a Spring Boot application:

-- [Transaction Service](examples/spring-boot/transactions) - simulates a financial system that can create and retrieve transactions.
+- [Transaction Service](https://github.com/wirequery/wirequery/tree/main/sdk/jvm/examples/spring-boot/transactions) - simulates a financial system that can create and retrieve transactions.
-- [Balance Calculator](examples/spring-boot/balance-calculator) - calculates a user's balance based on the transactions from the `transactions` service.
+- [Balance Calculator](https://github.com/wirequery/wirequery/tree/main/sdk/jvm/examples/spring-boot/balance-calculator) - calculates a user's balance based on the transactions from the `transactions` service.
 Exemplifies how to use `extensions`.